Kami/libcloud-website-v2/source/about.md

   support for object storage and load balancer API is released][5]
 * November 5th, 2011 - [Libcloud 0.6.0 which includes support for a new DNS
   API is released][6]
-* April 2012 - Libcloud has received one slot at GSoC 2012.
-Student Ilgiz Islamgulov worked on "Libcloud REST interface" project
+* April 2012 - Libcloud participates in GSoC 2012.
+Student Ilgiz Islamgulov
+  works on "Libcloud REST interface" project.
+* August 30th, 2012 - [Libcloud REST GSoC 2012 project has been successfully
+  completed][18]
+* June 12th, 2011 - [Code repository has moved from SVN to git][19]
-* July 2013 - Worked has started on a new and improved documentation which is now hosted on ReadTheDocs.
+* July 2013 - Work has started on a new and improved documentation which is now hosted on ReadTheDocs

 [1]: {{ page.url }}
 [2]: http://incubator.apache.org/projects/libcloud.html